3liz/lizmap-web-client/.github/ISSUE_TEMPLATE/3_Support_request.md

 ---
 name: ❓ Support/Questions
 about: Questions about using or installing Lizmap.
+labels: 'question'

 ---